 While Vizcaya actually has a village of historic buildings across the street from the house and gardens, it also takes a village of dedicated and experienced professionals to operate this complex estate and accredited museum.

 Ann Henderson oversees The Advancement Team, which supports and enhances Vizcaya’s operations and preservation through relationship-building, fundraising, facility rentals and marketing.
 It includes Events Director Adrienne Kaiser, Grants Manager Gina Sacchetti, Major Gifts Officer Melanie Broeker, Membership Manager Jessica Casinelli, Marketing and Public Affairs Director Charlotte Donn, Special Events Coordinator Cammy Richards, Digital Communications Manager Alejandra Serna, and Advancement Programs Assistant Miriam Barcia.

 Remko Jansonius supervises Vizcaya’s Collections and Curatorial Affairs Division, which is responsible for management, research, conservation and display of the museum’s historic art collections.
-Remko is a seasoned collections management professional with diverse experience in art, history and science museums.
+He is a seasoned collections management professional with over 20 years of diverse experience in art, history and science museums.
 The division includes Curator Gina Wouters, Assistant Curator Liz Shannon, Conservator Lauren Hall, Collection Care Specialist Stefania Marino, Collections Care Technician Eliana Gregg, Assistant for Collections Management Alexander Garcia, and the Archivist.

 Wendy Wolf is the Deputy Director of the Learning Division, which develops educational programs and resources for visitors of all ages.
-With a 20-year tenure in museum education, Ms. Wolf has served in various leadership roles with the Museum Division of the National Art Education Association and was recognized by the organization in 2010 as the Southeastern Region Museum Education Art Educator of the year.
-She works with Guiding Programs Manager Mark Osterman, Learning Programs Assistant Liza Solomon, Group Tour Coordinator Elgin Sauning, Learning Program Manager Diana Pena, and Public Programs Manager Rebecca Peterson.
-Visitor Services Manager Adam Cox supervises Ticket Booth staffers Linette McLeod, April Rosenik, Latrice Graham, Shekeria Jacobs, Xavier Joseph, and Nicholas Vandine.
+With a 20-year tenure in museum education, she has served in various leadership roles with the Museum Division of the National Art Education Association and was recognized by the organization in 2010 as the Southeastern Region Museum Education Art Educator of the year.
+She works with Guiding Programs Manager Mark Osterman, Learning Programs Assistant Liza Solomon, Group Tour Coordinator Elgin Grey, School Programs Manager Diana Pena, and Public Programs Manager Rebecca Peterson.
+Visitor Services Manager Adam Cox supervises Ticket Booth staffers Linette McLeod, April Rosenik, Latrice Graham, Shekeria Jacobs, Xavier Joseph, Claudia Mendez and Nicholas Vandine.